miguelgrinberg/python-engineio/docs/intro.rst

 - Can accept clients running other complaint Engine.IO clients besides the one in this package.
-- Compatible with Python 2.7 and Python 3.5+.
+- Compatible with Python 3.5+.
 - Two versions of the server, one for standard Python and another for ``asyncio``.
 - Supports large number of clients even on modest hardware due to being asynchronous.